gitpod-io/leeway/README.md

 - `LEEWAY_BUILD_DIR`: Working location of leeway (i.e. where the actual builds happen).
 This location will see heavy I/O which makes it advisable to place this on a fast SSD or in RAM.
 - `LEEWAY_YARN_MUTEX`: Configures the mutex flag leeway will pass to yarn.
 Defaults to "network".
 See https://yarnpkg.com/lang/en/docs/cli/#toc-concurrency-and-mutex for possible values.
 - `LEEWAY_EXPERIMENTAL`: Enables exprimental features
-- `LEEWAY_NESTED_WORKSPACE`: Enables nested workspaces.
-By default leeway ignores everything below another `WORKSPACE.yaml`, but if this env var is set leeway will try and link packages from the other workspace as if they were part of the parent one.
-This does not work for scripts yet.

 # Provenance (SLSA) - EXPERIMENTAL
 leeway can produce provenance information as part of a build.
 At the moment only [SLSA](https://slsa.dev/spec/v0.1/) is supported.
 This supoprt is **experimental**.